NanoMetaML/template/README.md

     pip install our-package

-this isn't possible with proper version control for building the package.
+this isn't possible without proper version control for building the package.

 ## Why do we as academics care?